Local Hazard Mitigation Plan

 - Severe Weather: Tornados and Windstorms

-Our LHMP will also look at how climate change may affect these hazards and may include other hazards that pose a threat to our community.
+Our LHMP also looks at how climate change may affect these hazards and includes other hazards that pose a threat to our community.

-The City has assembled a Hazard Mitigation Planning Committee (HMPC), which includes representatives from City Departments and supported by key stakeholders, and technical consultants.
-Together, these participants form the project team responsible for guiding the overall development of our LHMP.
+The City assembled a Hazard Mitigation Planning Committee (HMPC), which included representatives from City Departments and supported by key stakeholders, and technical consultants.
+Together, these participants formed the project team responsible for guiding the overall development of our LHMP.

 What can I do now to be better prepared for disasters?